Location: Oxford, UK or Remote

 - Think systematically about problems and recognise shared behaviours and patterns.

-- Have an exceptional ability for designing programming interfaces at the right level of abstraction, striking a good balance between expressiveness and elegance.
+- Have an exceptional ability for designing programming interfaces at the right level of abstraction, striking a good balance between expressiveness and ease of use.

 - Can quickly learn new technologies and are comfortable working in areas you are not an expert at.